 Air cooled motors need baffles to guide the incoming air over the cylinders keeping them from overheating.
 The oil radiator will also be installed in this area as it needs cool air too.

-Normally you will need at least a throttle cable, but Lycoming and Continental and some diesels need a mixture cable too (to stop fuel flow).
+At minimum you will need at least a throttle cable, but Lycoming and Continental and some diesels need a mixture cable too (to stop fuel flow).
 Those of you installing a hydraulic controllable propeller of some sort will have to install that cable too.
 Electric controllable propellers will need wiring and control box in the cockpit.

 Make sure that you order the correct length of control cable, maybe a bit longer so that it can be routed out of the way of the hot exhaust and other essential items.